 When is the Council hard waste collection?

-Council collects hard waste from homes and units in Moreland once a year.
+From 2018 Council will collect hard waste from homes and units in Moreland twice a year.

 When to put your hard waste out

 You will receive a notice from Council at least two weeks before the hard waste collection comes to your area.

 You can begin to neatly place items out on the nature strip or footpath on the weekend before the collection starts in your street.
 Please do not place items out any earlier than this.

 All items for collection must be placed out by the Sunday evening before your collection week begins to avoid a missed collection.
 Do not place items out during your collection week.

 Only properties who pay Council's Waste Charge are entitled to the annual hard waste collection.
 Please refer to your rates notice if you are unsure whether you pay the charge or contact Council to enquire.